 Structs are composite data types in Go that allow you to group together variables of different data types under a single name.
 They are similar to classes in object-oriented languages like Java or C++, but with a more lightweight syntax.
 This chapter aims to provide a comprehensive guide to structs in Go, covering basic struct syntax, defining methods on structs, embedding structs, and advanced struct techniques.

-keyword followed by the struct name and a list of fields enclosed in curly braces {}
+In Go, a struct is defined using the type keyword followed by the struct name and a list of fields enclosed in curly braces {}.
+Let’s explore a basic example:

 package main